 Prosper ISD will pay for your team's registration and regional tournament fees, but you MUST register by the December 5th deadline.
-The Team Challenge budget ($0 - $200 depending on the challenge), regional or school t-shirts, and the costs of any additional NExT workshops the team attends are the responsibility of the team.
+The team is responsible for the Team Challenge budget ($0 - $200 depending on the challenge), regional or school t-shirts, and the costs of any additional NExT workshops the team attends.

 How do I get my child on a DI team?

 Ask your campus DI contact if there is already a program at your school.
 Please reference this chart to find your campus DI contact!
 If you don't see your school on the list, email firstname.lastname@example.org.

 If your school doesn't have a DI program yet, consider hosting an awareness meeting and inviting parents and students to come learn more about Destination Imagination.
 The best way to guarantee your child is on a DI team is to start a team!